reyre8/api/README.md

 - Validation to verify if customer exists (based on Email), so the same user is not created more than once.
 - Implement unit test module.
 - Implement financial operations.
+- GLOBALS["config"] variable has got to be replaced with proper $config var, and injected where needed.